zo-54/zgough1197/README.md

-- 👋 Hi, I’m Zoe
+- 👋 Hi, I’m Zo
-- 👀 I’m interested in Javascript with an emphasis on Vue and Node.
-I also have a keen interest in OOP, particularly in C#.
+- 🌱 I'm a software engineer for PaperCut Software
-- 🌱 I’m currently learning MongoDB
+- 👀 I’m experienced in frontend development and JavaScript with an emphasis on React and TypeScript.
-- 📫 You can reach me at zgough1197@gmail.com
+- 📫 You can reach me at zoegough1197@gmail.com